 - Designed to support "life-changing experiences"

-- Independent, individual projects
+- Independent, individual scholarly projects

-- Off campus projects, most outside USA
+- Off campus & internationally-focused.

 - Award allows for a budget of up to \$6000, including money for travel and living expenses.

 - No fees paid may be paid to other institutions or programs

 - Not for equipment

 - Human subjects research discouraged

 - Good mentoring advice a key to success

-- Applications due February 8th, 2019
+- Applications due February 18th, 2022